 The Company has a defined benefit pension plan covering substantially all regular full-time employees at Avista Utilities.
 Individual benefits under this plan are based upon the employee's years of service, date of hire and average compensation as specified in the plan.
 The Company's funding policy is to contribute at least the minimum amounts that are required to be funded under the Employee Retirement Income Security Act, but not more than the maximum amounts that are currently deductible for income tax purposes.
 The Company contributed \$21 million in cash to the pension plan in 2010.
-The Company expects to contribute \$26 million in cash to the pension plan in 2011 (\$8.5 million was contributed in the first quarter).
+The Company contributed \$26 million in cash to the pension plan in 2011 (with no further contributions planned for the remainder of 2011).